Updated: 6 days ago

 2. A shot list saves time.
 Time on set is valuable, and every minute should be going towards achieving the end goal.
 A shot list keeps everyone organized, on task, and goal oriented.

-3. A shot list gives you peace of mind in knowing that you've clarified your client's vision and their visual presence is on track for greatness.
+3. A shot list gives you peace of mind.
+It helps solidify that you've clarified your client's vision and their visual presence is on track for greatness.

 Still have questions, or need help getting started with your shot lists?
 Join Creativity Built for access to templates and resources to help you build your own!